 - Then turn left onto South Street joining the B3226 towards the Crediton road.

-- Stay on the B3226 for around 7 miles until you pass 'Mole Cottage' pottery and B&B on your right.
+- Stay on the B3226 for around 7 miles passing 'Mole Cottage' pottery and B&B on your right.
+Look out for the ‘woodland for sale’ signs shortly after this on the right hand side where you will find the main gate.

-- Satnav/GPS note: the postcode EX37 9HF is for the point shown by the red dot on the location map.
+- Satnav/GPS note: the postcode EX37 9NS is for the point shown by the red dot on the location map.

 All boundaries are indicated with red markings on posts and trees.